espressomd/espresso/doc/sphinx/advanced_methods.rst

 specifies the maximum stretch above which the bond is considered broken.
 The parameter ``elasticLaw`` can be either ``"NeoHookean"`` or ``"Skalak"``.
 The parameters ``k1`` and ``k2`` are the elastic moduli.

-:class:`ibm_tribend` computes out-of-plane bending forces.
+:class:`espressomd.interactions.IBM_Tribend` computes out-of-plane bending forces.
 To setup an interaction, use:
 ::

     tribend = IBM_Tribend(ind1=0, ind2=1, ind3=2, ind4=3, kb=1, refShape="Initial")